Picture credit: Octopus Energy

 It feels good to finally be able to say from an energy use perspective our home and this blog is carbon neutral!
-You can switch to Octopus Energy here
+You can Sign up to Octopus Energy here

-and it is well worth taking a look at them as going green with your energy isn’t as expensive as you might think it is!
+* and you and I will both earn £50 credit off our energy bills!
+It is well worth taking a look at them as going green with your energy isn’t as expensive as you might think it is!

 Disclaimer – this is a sponsored post and contains an affiliate link highlighted by an asterisk, opinions are all my own though.